aiplanethub/mini-bootcamp-introduction-to-pandas/checking-and-filling-missing-data/1489-Checking and Filling Missing Data.md

-* We can pass 'inplace' parameter as True in fillna() method.
+* We can pass the 'inplace' parameter as True in the fillna() method.
 It will make the changes in the original DataFrame.